-Step 3: After scanning, all the found data including text massages will be list on the left sidebar.
-You can preview the messages, and select one or more to recover by clicking the blue “Recover” button.
-In the pop-up box, choose "Recover to Device", and the selected messages will soon appear on your iPhone; If choose "Recover to Computer", you may find the iPhone text messages at the specified location on your PC or Mac after a short while.
+Step 3: After scanning, all the found data including text massages and attachments will be listed on the left sidebar.
+You can preview the messages, and select one or more to recover by clicking the "Recover to Device" or "Recover to Computer" button.
+With the "Recover to Device" button, you are allowed to further select either “Recover to Device” or “Recover to App”, and the selected messages will soon appear on your iPhone; With "Recover to Computer", you may find the iPhone text messages at the specified location on your PC or Mac after a short while.

 Method 3: Retrieve iPhone text messages from iTunes backups

-NOTE: This method applies to iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S, iPhone 4 and iPhone 3GS.
+NOTE: This method applies to iPhone 6s Plus, iPhone 6s, iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPhone 4S, iPhone 4 and iPhone 3GS.

 It’s usually the best choice for the users who have lost or broken their iPhone since iTunes will automatically create backups of your iPhone when you sync iPhone with iTunes.

 Automatic iTunes backups will be disabled if you have iCloud backup turned on.
 Of course, you can also manually back up your iPhone with iTunes by clicking the “File” menu and selecting “Devices” > “Back up”.
 It is recommended to back up your iPhone data regularly to minimize the loss in case something bad happens.

 Follow the steps to get your iPhone text messages back from iTunes backups.